-17 Outline any applicable legislation regarding health of food animals, including transportation and disease outbreak and management.
+16 List the main applicable enacted legislation regarding health of food animals, including transportation and disease outbreak and management.

 EU legislation applicable to the health of food animals, including transportation includes:

 - Directive 64/432/EEC on animal health problems affecting intra-Community trade in bovine animals and swine; - Directive 91/68/EEC on animal health conditions governing intra-Community trade in ovine and caprine animals; - Regulation (EC) No. 1/2005 on the protection of animals during transport and related operations; and - Regulation (EC) No. 21/2004 establishing a system for the identification and registration of ovine and caprine animals.